Spit hoods supported in Twitter poll

-Durham Police spit hood Twitter poll supports their use
+Durham Police say Twitter poll backs spit hood use

-The result of a police poll on social media is overwhelmingly in favour of using spit hoods on suspects.
+Police say a poll on social media shows overwhelming support for using spit hoods on suspects.

 Durham Police used the Twitter survey to test opinion on their use to protect officers from spitting and biting.